Silius Italicus: Campanian retirement and suicide

-After his proconsulship in Asia, Silius seems to have left politics in favor of a leisurely life; despite his wealth and importance in the state, he seems to have exercised little power and avoided offence.
+Despite his wealth and importance in the state, Silius eventually left politics in favor of a leisurely life; after his proconsulship in Asia he seems to have exercised little power and avoided offence.
 Thus, he outlived the Flavian dynasty without incident.

 Pliny depicts him spending time in learned conversation at his villas, writing, passionately collecting books and sculpture, and giving recitations of his works.
 Silius was evidently writing poems as early as AD 88.
 It is firmly believed that the Punica was written during this retirement period of Silius' life.
 Martial 7.63 indicates that some of the Punica had been published by AD 92 and that Silius was no longer making speeches in court.
-Book 14 has been dated tentatively to after AD 96 based on the poet's treatment of Domitian.
-His poem contains several passages relating to the Flavians, and Domitian is eulogized as a warrior and as a singer whose lyre is sweeter than that of Orpheus himself.
-The poem mentions primarily Domitian but later seems to discuss the emperor Nerva, although Domitian may be meant by the latter reference.
+His poem contains several passages relating to the Flavians, and Book 14 has been dated tentatively to after AD 96 based on the poet's treatment of Domitian, who is eulogized both as a warrior and as a singer whose lyre is sweeter than that of Orpheus himself.
 The poet's attitude to Domitian tends to be laudatory and friendly, employing the full spectrum of Virgilian panegyrical language and imagery.
+Certain passages towards the end of the poem can be read as referring either to Domitian or to his successor Nerva.

 Silius was considered highly educated by contemporaries.
 The philosopher Epictetus judged him to be the most philosophic spirit among the Romans of his time, and Cornutus, the Stoic, rhetorician and grammarian, dedicated to Silius a commentary upon Virgil.
 He had two sons, one of whom, Severus, died young.
 The other, Decianus, went on to become consul.
 As he aged, he moved permanently to his villas in Campania, not even leaving to attend the accession ceremony of Trajan.
 Silius idealized and almost worshipped two great Romans of the past, Cicero and Virgil.
 He purchased Cicero's estate at Tusculum and the tomb of Virgil in Naples, which he restored.
 Pliny records that Silius especially revered Virgil, celebrating Virgil's birthday more lavishly than his own and treating the poet's tomb as a shrine.
 His dual interests in composing epic poetry and discussing philosophical questions have been compared to the intellectual efforts of his heroes, Virgil and Cicero, respectively.

 Silius was one of the numerous Romans of the early empire who had the courage of their opinions, and carried into perfect practice the theory of suicide developed in Stoicism; Punica 11.186-88 contains a praise of suicide.
 Stricken by an incurable tumour after the age of 75, he starved himself to death around 101 AD, keeping a cheerful countenance to the end.
 Pliny remarks that Silius was the last person to die who was consul under Nero.